Donate Your Excess Breast Milk

 Use of any tobacco products.

-Use of milk enhancing herbs such as fenugreek, blessed thistle, and/or regular use of Mothers Milk Tea.
+Use of milk enhancing herbs such as fenugreek and blessed thistle.

 Consumes more than 2 ounces of alcohol per day.

-Lived in the United Kingdom for more than 3 months from 1980 to 1996 or lived in Europe for more than 5 years from 1980 to the present day.
+Lived in England, Northern Ireland, Scotland, Isle of Man, Channel Islands, Gibraltar, or the Falkland Islands for more than 3 months from 1980 to 1996 or lived in France or Ireland for more than 5 years from 1980 to the present day.

 The New York Milk Bank is a non-profit milk bank that adheres to the Human Milk Banking Association of North America (HMBANA) guidelines to provide safe pasteurized milk from carefully screened donors to New York’s fragile and sick infants, thus improving their potential to survive and thrive.
 Non-profit milk banks such as ours try to keep costs down and any operating surplus is placed in a Charitable Fund to help families who need donor milk.